 Sometimes it is possible to resist planned contract changes on the basis that they impact negatively on groups of workers with protected characteristics under the Equality Act 2010 in a way that cannot be justified by the employer.
 This is known as indirect discrimination.

-The fact that proposed changes impact disproportionately on groups of workers will not necessarily mean that the employer will not make them, but it may help to persuade them of the need to meet workers half-way, and for adjustments to take account of the particular challenges resulting from the changes.
+The fact that proposed changes impact disproportionately on groups of workers will not necessarily mean that the employer will not make them, but it may help to persuade them of the need to meet workers half-way.

 In practice, it can be very difficult to prevent changes to contractual benefits or their withdrawal altogether.
 However, you will have a better chance if you act together through a recognised union.

-Where those affected by the proposed changes include disabled workers, the employer will owe specific statutory duties under the Equality Act 2010, in particular a duty to make reasonable adjustments to prevent the changes impacting unfavourably on the disabled worker, when compared with to their impact on non-disabled colleagues.
+Where those affected by the proposed changes include disabled workers, the employer has a statutory duty to make reasonable adjustments to prevent the changes impacting unfavourably on disabled workers, when compared with to their impact on non-disabled colleagues.